-- Governor Ron DeSantis issued Executive Order 20-52 declaring a State of Emergency for COVID-19. - Governor Ron DeSantis directed the Florida Division of Emergency Management to activate to Level II to coordinate the state's response to COVID-19. - Governor Ron DeSantis issued Executive Order 20-51 directing the State Surgeon General to declare a Public Health Emergency. - State Surgeon General Dr. Scott Rivkees declared a Public Health Emergency for COVID-19 in Florida. - Established an Incident Management Team to coordinate response operations. - Activated a dedicated incident command post for on-site response activities.
+- Governor Ron DeSantis issued Executive Order 20-52 declaring a State of Emergency for COVID-19. - Governor Ron DeSantis directed the Florida Division of Emergency Management to activate to Level II to coordinate the state's response to COVID-19. - Governor Ron DeSantis issued Executive Order 20-51 directing the State Surgeon General to declare a Public Health Emergency.
+The State Surgeon General Dr. Scott Rivkees declared a Public Health Emergency for COVID-19 in Florida. - The Department of Health (DOH) established an Incident Management Team to coordinate response operations. - DOH activated a dedicated incident command post for on-site response activities. - DOH conducted public health and health care stakeholder conference calls to provide statewide updates on the current outbreak situation, response actions and guidance for pandemic planning.
+Over five hundred participants joined these calls. - DOH participated with the Agency for Health Care Administration (AHCA) on statewide conference calls with nursing homes, assisted living facilities and hospitals. - DOH established a public call center for questions regarding COVID-19. - DOH developed and distributed an updated COVID-19 presentation to CHDs for use at community meetings.

-- Conducted public health and health care stakeholder conference calls to provide statewide updates on the current outbreak situation, response actions and guidance for pandemic planning.
-Over five hundred participants joined these calls. - Participated with the Agency for Health Care Administration (AHCA) on statewide conference calls with nursing homes, assisted living facilities and hospitals. - Established a public call center for questions regarding COVID-19. - Developed and distributed an updated COVID-19 presentation to CHDs for use at community meetings. - Implemented protocols for investigation, surveillance and monitoring for COVID-19 to rapidly detect and contain cases. - Established mechanisms for ongoing monitoring and coordination with the CDC regarding epidemiological activities. - Distributed CDC Interim Guidance for public health personnel evaluating Persons Under Investigation (PUIs) and asymptomatic close contacts of confirmed cases at their home or non-home residential settings to CHDs. - Distributed the updated Clinician Screening Tool for identifying PUIs for COVID-19 and a health care provider letter regarding Enhanced Surveillance and Preparedness for COVID-19 to associations, licensed providers, Health Care Coalitions and CHDs. - Implemented testing at all three State Public Health Laboratories. - Distributed updated CDC guidance for schools to CHDs and the Department of Education. - Distributed updated Laboratory Guidance regarding implementation of testing at State Public Health Laboratories. - Governor DeSantis announced that the State ordered an additional 2,500 test kits to supplement the adequate resources already available to test for COVID-19.
+- DOH implemented protocols for investigation, surveillance and monitoring for COVID-19 to rapidly detect and contain cases. - DOH established mechanisms for ongoing monitoring and coordination with the CDC regarding epidemiological activities. - The DOH distributed CDC Interim Guidance for public health personnel evaluating Persons under Investigation (PUIs) and asymptomatic close contacts of confirmed cases at their home or non-home residential settings to CHDs. - DOH distributed the updated Clinician Screening Tool for identifying PUIs for COVID-19 and a health care provider letter regarding Enhanced Surveillance and Preparedness for COVID-19 to associations, licensed providers, Health Care Coalitions and CHDs. - DOH implemented testing at all three State Public Health Laboratories. - DOH distributed updated CDC guidance for schools to CHDs and the Department of Education. - DOH distributed updated Laboratory Guidance regarding implementation of testing at State Public Health Laboratories. - Governor DeSantis announced that the State ordered an additional 2,500 test kits to supplement the adequate resources already available to test for COVID-19.
 These additional test kits will enable the Department of Health, working with Florida health care providers, to test up to an additional 625,000 individuals.
 The Governor also suspended non-essential in state and all out-of-state travel for state employees for 30 days. - Governor DeSantis directed the Florida Division of Emergency Management and the Agency for Health Care Administration to take action to restrict access to vulnerable populations for those who may have been exposed to COVID-19.
 The Governor also directed the Florida Department of Corrections to suspend visitation at state prisons for 30 days.